tianjunl/literature_image_scraper/README.md

 For uploading files larger than 100 Mb, please install [Git LFS](https://git-lfs.github.com/).
 See [more](https://stackoverflow.com/a/48734334/15390757).

-For developing models for other animals, please contact the developer.
+For developing models for other insects, please contact the developer.